 For a long time I was scared to share my truth with others- so I tried to act or be a chameleon.
 This never failed to backfire, leaving me in a worse position than if I would have been honest upfront.
 Yes, I have been wounded, but my struggles have brought me strength.

-I am still healing, but when I am ready, I won’t settle for anything but a warrior.
+Today, I won’t settle for anything but a warrior.